Skip to main content

 Founder & The Brain Behind IAACCF

-Meet our ambitious, hardworking, go getter and resilient Founder/Chief Executive Officer, Randa Esi Adjare.
+Meet our ambitious, hardworking, go getter and resilient Founder/Chief Executive Officer, Randa Esi Adjare (Orhin).
 The main brain behind the International African Arts, Crafts & Culture Fair (IAACCF).

-Randa graduated from the International Program of York Entrepreneur Development Institute, Toronto, Canada.
+She also graduated from the International Program of York Entrepreneur Development Institute, Toronto, Canada in 2024.

 She has MBA Strategic & Project Management from Paris Graduate School of Management, Paris France, BSc Materials Engineering from KNUST as well as Post Graduate Diploma in Education.